jadecobra/python_tdd_exercises/source/truth_table_04_logical_implication.rst

     def logical_implication(p, q):
         return True

-  the terminal updates to show the second case failing
+  the terminal shows the second case failing
 * I add a condition for this case

   .. code-block:: python